mobxjs/mobx-utils/README.md

 -   `"fetchUsers - runid 6 - step 2"`

 The `runId` represents the action instance.
-In other words, if `fetchUsers` is invoked multiple times concurrently, the events with the same `runid` belong toghether.
+In other words, if `fetchUsers` is invoked multiple times concurrently, the events with the same `runid` belong together.
 The `step` number indicates the code block that is now being executed.

 ### Parameters